-As consumer demand for safer and greener products in pest control continues to rise, more and more businesses are hoping to get certified under the USDA BioPreferred Program.
+As consumer demand for safer and greener products in pest control continues to rise, more and more businesses are hoping to get certified under the USDA BioPreferred Program®.
 These biobased products can either be industrial or commercial goods made in large part with biological materials from agriculture, forestry, intermediate, or feedstocks.
-For these products to then be certified, they must reach or exceed the minimum biobased content percentage for that specific product category.
+For these products to then be certified, they must reach or exceed the minimum biobased content percentage for their product category.

 Animal repellents are products made to keep away animals that could be harmful for people, plants, and property.
 These products are generally designed to exploit what animals would instinctively and naturally avoid in the environment.
 For instance, the scent of a predator’s urine could evoke fear to its prey, repelling them from a particular area.

-This common household supply is included in the USDA BioPreferred Certified Product Categories with a minimum biobased content requirement of 79%.
+This common household supply is included in the USDA BioPreferred Program product categories with a minimum biobased content requirement of 79%.
 The BioPreferred Catalog currently has 130 animal repellent products listed including insecticides.
 The catalog also includes fungicides and products for weed control.

 Insects can cause damage in households, spoiling food and transmitting various deadly viruses.
 In farmlands and gardens, they feast on crop and fruit endangering the agriculture, leading to loss of potential revenue.
 These repellents combat different insects including bed bugs, termites, mosquitos, lice, roaches, flies, and other kinds of infestation.